cogentcore/core/README.md

 ### TODO

-* basic map, slice methods for add, delete -- started -- dialog not updating
+* initial paint / resize not working for 2nd window (GoGi Editor)

+* double-click interval not working at all -- calling everything double-click

+* plug in DPI -- all uncontext needs updating -- font size needs to be scaled by dpi factor

+* keyboard stuff totally borked

+* basic rendering / updating logic much better now with UpdateEndNoSig and wrapping full renders -- also somehow the Publish is now fine for hover changing..

 * finish converting to lower-case-hyphen style for ki object names in gi context

 * arg view / dialog and button tags

-* switch to shiny window flush (first) --- add fps button to gogi first
+* add fps button to gogi first

 * DND for slices, trees: need the restore under vp, draw vp sequence to work right -- maybe after new rendering.